Lotus 900 series: Type 907

 The type 907 was the first version of the 900 series to go into full production when it appeared in the Jensen-Healey in 1972.
 It began to appear in Lotus cars in 1975 in the Lotus Elite and was later used in the Eclat and Esprit.
 Bore and stroke was 3+3/4 × 2.726 in, for a total displacement of 1973 cc.
 The angle between intake and exhaust valves was 38°.
 Ignition on early engines was provided by a Lucas points and coil system, which was replaced by a Lumenition system on later engines.
-Breathing through two 2-barrel carburetors, engine power figures for the Jensen-Healey version were 140 hp and 155 hp as used in the early Type 75 Elites.
+Breathing through two 2-barrel carburettors, engine power figures for the Jensen-Healey version were 140 hp and 155 hp as used in the early Type 75 Elites.
 The 907 (and the subsequent 912) were offered in several levels of tune, called `specs', that ranged from 1 to 10 with different compression ratios and power outputs.

 Even though they produced respectable power for their size and era, early 907s earned the nickname "the torqueless wonder" for their lack of bottom-end torque.